Bio2Fi/bio2fi.github.io/_pages/publications.md

 ## In review/revision

-Araujo, D. S. A., F. Marra, C. Merow, E. I. Nikolopoulos.
-A novel framework for assessing future changes in drought risk: results for Australia.
-In review.

 Araujo D., Marra F., Merow C., Nikolopoulos, E., 2021.
 Today’s 100-year drought in Australia may become the norm by the end of the century.
 Environmental Research Letters (under revision).